maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 ```
 <img width="600" alt="Indian Farmers' Protest Chart 3" src="Screenshot 2023-08-05 at 10.03.37 AM.png">

-This time, the percentage of negative tweets decreases by 1%, while the percentage of positive tweets increases by 3%.
-Since one smashed car window is more irrelevant to most people's lives and it's easier to distance one's self from that circumstance, it's possible that there was a less negative reception.
+This time, the percentage of negative tweets increases by 0.7%, while the percentage of positive tweets decreases by 1.2%.
+Since one smashed car window is more irrelevant to most people's lives and it's easier to distance one's self from that circumstance, it's possible that there wasn't as much of a negative reception.

-However, after further research, I found that the MP, Ram Chander Jangra, had incited several protests against himself because he called the farmers '[jobless alcoholics and bad elements.](https://thewire.in/agriculture/haryana-farmer-protests-jangra-car)' After this discovery, there is no doubt that Jangra reduced the possibility of sympathy from Twitter users.
+However, after further research, I found that the MP, Ram Chander Jangra, had incited several protests against himself because he called the farmers '[jobless alcoholics and bad elements.](https://thewire.in/agriculture/haryana-farmer-protests-jangra-car)' After this discovery, we can infer that Jangra's comments reduced the possibility of sympathy from Twitter users.
 ```
 Keywords:
 1. ('farmersprotest', 7274)